cWetaski/FIVER/README.md

 Radiation is resolved using a voxel-based ray tracer, which can (currently) handle opaque surfaces, nonscattering participating media, spectrally varying properties and refractive interfaces.

-In order to solve coupled heat transfer problems, the ray tracer has been coupled with Finite Volume Tool (FVTool) [2], the code of which is included in full in the subdirectory src/toolboxes/.
+In order to solve coupled heat transfer problems, the ray tracer has been coupled with Finite Volume Tool (FVTool) [2], the code of which is included as a submodule in src/submodules/.
 Coupling with conduction has already been implemented for transient and equilibrium problems.
 But following the same methodology, it should not be straightforward to further couple the ray tracer with convection.

 [1] Sas-Brunser, S. and Steinfeld, A. (2023).
 Design and Optimization of Hierarchically Ordered Porous Structures for Solar Thermochemical Fuel Production Using a Voxel-Based Monte Carlo Ray-Tracing Algorithm, ACS Engineering Au 2023 3 (5), 326-334, DOI: 10.1021/acsengineeringau.3c00013